jpedrosa/sua/docs/Swift_What_Comes_To_Mind.md

 Type Inference is one of those features that come more from the functional language side of the spectrum.
-Together with Type Inference, the use of Optionals to wrap values that can be null, easily obtained closures, patterm matching and probably more features also come from this functional language heritage.
+Together with Type Inference, the use of Optionals to wrap values that can be null, easily obtained closures, pattern matching and probably more features also come from this functional language heritage.